Dogs are wonderful, quirky and unique creatures. They come in all shapes, sizes and colors.

 So, what is the reason why Chow Chows Have Blue-Black Tongues?

-Chow Chows blue-black tongues is caused by an increase in pigmentation.
-It is a question experts and scientists have long tried to answer, but as yet, there is no scientific reason or advantage to having a blue-black tongue.
+An increase in pigmentation causes Chow Chow’s blue-black tongue.
+It is a question experts and scientists have long tried to answer, but there is no scientific reason or advantage to having a blue-black tongue.

 For us humans, extra pigmentation shows as birthmarks and freckles.
-In the Chow Chow and other breeds, when they stick their tongue out, this shows as spots on the tongue or a complete blue-black tongue.
+In the Chow Chow and other breeds, sticking their tongue out shows as spots on the tongue or a complete blue-black tongue.

 How does having a dark-colored tongue become an advantage?
 Perhaps it comes from the country they originated.

 The Chow Chows is an Eastern Asian breed, believed to be descended from China and the Simocyon in Northern Mongolia.

 This animal has shared similarities with modern foxes and small bears.
 One of the main distinguishing characteristics was that it had 44 teeth.

 Chow Chows also have 44 teeth, although they lose this extra pair in adulthood.
 All other dog breeds are born with 42 teeth.

 Other small bears from the same region have the same blue-black tongue as the Chow Chow.

 It could be that the frigid temperatures of their homeland meant having a dark tongue reduced heat loss from panting.
-It is a known fact that white reflects heat and darker colors absorb heat.
+It is known that white reflects heat, and darker colors absorb heat.

 Pink At Birth

-Chow Chow puppies are not born with their colorful tongues.
+Chow Chow puppies are not born with colorful tongues.
 At birth, their tongues are pink, like most other dog breeds.

 At around 8-10 weeks of age, the blue-black pigmentation starts to develop.
-The Chinese Shar pei is the only other breed to commonly develop the same coloring.
+The Chinese Shar-pei is the only breed to develop the same coloring commonly.

 However, even these two breeds do not exclusively have blue-black tongues.
 Some only develop a covering of colored spots and retain the pink coloration over the rest of their tongue.

-It is a common misconception that the Chow Chow and Shar pei are the only breeds to have any blue-black coloring.
+It is a common misconception that the Chow Chow and Shar Pei are the only breeds with any blue-black coloring.

-Large breeds like the Bull Mastiff, Newfoundland and Great Pyrenees also have a tendency to develop some kind of tongue pigmentation.
+Large breeds like the Bull Mastiff, Newfoundland, and Great Pyrenees also tend to develop some tongue pigmentation.